rbuurma/vic-sem-2022/VicSem22Syllabus.md

 + Sukanya Banerjee, “Troubling Conjugal Loyalties”
 + Priya Joshi, Preface and Chapter 4, *In Another Country*
 + *Vanity Fair*, No. 2, 3 + 4 (chapters 5-14)
++ OPTIONAL, William Cohen, "Why is There So Much French in *Villette*?"

 writing:
 + discussion and outline: Cat, Simon